Mike's Basic Tarantula

 A Basic Site for the Tarantula enthusiast

 It was at a Local Petstore (LP), where I first saw a live tarantula.
 Being the animal lover that I am, and seeing the uniqueness of the animal, I purchased one.
 I had no knowledge of the animal.
 When I first observed the tarantula in a molting position, on its back, I thought it had died.
 The next day I observed, what I thought was two tarantulas in the cage.
 I couldn't figure out how another tarantula got in the cage.
 After calling my family to see what I had discovered, I observe that the supposedly mysterious phantom T was actually skin.
 That was back in the mid eighties (80's).
 The pet store didn't have a book on tarantulas care.
 Information on tatantula care was rare in those days.
 I later learned that when a tarantula is dying, the body posture is in a different position then when it is molting.
 The legs of a dead tarantula are tucked underneath its body and the tarantula is upright.
 In order for a tarantula to grow it must go through a process called molting.
 Molting (ecdysis) is when a tarantula sheds its old exoskeleton (skin).
 There are certain signs of an upcoming molt.
 If the tarantula is a juvenile or an adult, it will stop eating prior to molting.
 When this is observed all feeding should cease.
 Water should always be available during this time.
 I have fed spiderlings up to the day before it molted, but sub-adults may begin fasting several weeks before the molt.
-My large Theraphosa species have stopped eating three (3) months prior to molting.
-The animal will become inactive, and the abdomen will turn very dark to black, with most New World species; this is the new skin growth under the old skin.
-If they have a burrow, most will entrench themselves in their burrow and block the entrance.
+My large Theraphosa species stopped eating for three (3) months prior to molting.
+The animal will become inactive, and the abdomen will become bald and turn very dark to black, with most New World species; this is the new skin growth under the old skin.
+If they have a burrow, most will entrench themselves in their burrow and block the entrance, especially Old World burrowing species.
+Most Old World and arboreal species don't show the dark abdomen when near a molt.